 Five priorities reshaping networking and connectivity in the UK insurance sector

-Aligning network strategy with resilience, customer experience and data-driven innovation.
+Aligning network strategy with resilience, customer experience and data-driven innovation

-1. Compliance needs visibility
+1. Compliance needs network visibility

 Many insurers we speak to still have distributed estates, patchy documentation and inconsistent monitoring across branches, datacentres and clouds, an issue that becomes visible only during audits or outages.